Copland (operating system): Pink and Blue

-The Blue team delivered what became known as System 7 on May 13, 1991, but the Pink team suffered from second-system effect and its release date continued to slip into the indefinite future.
+The Blue team, who came to call themselves the "Blue Meanies" after characters in the film Yellow Submarine, delivered what became known as System 7 on May 13, 1991, but the Pink team's efforts suffered from second-system effect and its release date continued to slip into the indefinite future.
 Some of the reason for this can be traced to problems that would become widespread at Apple as time went on; as Pink became delayed, its engineers moved to Blue instead.
 This left the Pink team constantly struggling for staffing, and suffering from the problems associated with high employee turnover.
 Management ignored these sorts of technical development issues, leading to continual problems delivering working products.

 At this same time, the recently released NeXTSTEP was generating intense interest in the developer world.
-Features that were originally part of Red, were folded into Pink, and the Red project (also known as "Raptor") was eventually canceled.
-This problem was also common at Apple during this period; in order to chase the "next big thing", middle managers would add new features to their projects with little oversight, leading to enormous problems with feature creep.
+Features that were originally part of Red were folded into Pink, and the Red project (also known as "Raptor") was eventually canceled.
+This problem was also common at Apple during this period; to chase the "next big thing", middle managers added new features to their projects with little oversight, leading to enormous problems with feature creep.
 In the case of Pink, development eventually slowed to the point that the project appeared moribund.

 Taligent

-On April 12, 1991, Apple CEO John Sculley performed a secret demonstration of Pink running on an IBM PS/2 Model 70 to a delegation from IBM.
+On April 12, 1991, Apple CEO John Sculley performed a secret demonstration of Pink running on a PS/2 Model 70 to a delegation from IBM.
 Though the system was not fully functional, it resembled System 7 running on a PC.
 IBM was extremely interested, and over the next few months, the two companies formed an alliance to further development of the system.
 These efforts became public in early 1992, under the new name "Taligent".
 At the time, Sculley summed up his concerns with Apple's own ability to ship Pink when he stated "We want to be a major player in the computer industry, not a niche player.
 The only way to do that is to work with another major player."

 Infighting at the new joint company was legendary, and the problems with Pink within Apple soon appeared to be minor in comparison.
 Apple employees made T-shirts graphically displaying their prediction that the result would be an IBM-only project.
 On December 19, 1995, Apple officially pulled out of the project.
 IBM continued working alone with Taligent, and eventually released its application development portions under the new name "CommonPoint".
 This saw little interest and the project disappeared from IBM's catalogs within months.